Jonyyqn/scMalignantFinder/README.md

 **Expanded input file format compatibility**

 - Extended support for test data input to include `.txt`, `.tsv`, and `.csv` files, as well as their compressed `.gz` versions.
-- Text and CSV files are automatically converted into AnnData objects for downstream analysis.

 ## **Version 1.1.5 (2025-04-20)**